knpuniversity/blog/fun-with-symfonys-console.md

 ## How about Table and a Progress Bar?

+I'm so glad you asked!
 With the `ConsoleOutput` object, using any of the other [Console Helpers](http://symfony.com/doc/current/components/console/helpers/index.html) is easy!
 Let's build a table with a progress bar that shows how things are going: